OnePlus 4 news and rumours: What we want to see in the next affordable Android killer

 OnePlus 4 FAQs

 What is the OnePlus 4?
-The likely super-affordable follow up to the OnePlus 3, or the rumoured OnePlus 3T
+The likely super-affordable follow up to the OnePlus 3 and OnePlus 3T

 OnePlus 4 release date – when’s it out?
 Summer 2017